Australian Defence Organisation

-The Australian Defence Organisation (ADO), also known as Defence, is an Australian Government organisation that consists of the Australian Defence Force (ADF), the Department of Defence (DoD, also branded as Defence Australia), and other related organisations.
+The Australian Defence Organisation (ADO), also known as Defence, is an Australian Government organisation that consists of the Australian Defence Force (ADF), the Department of Defence (the Department, DoD; occaisionally Defence Australia), and other related organisations.
 Defence's mission and purpose is "to defend Australia and its national interests in order to advance Australia’s security and prosperity".

 Organisation

 Defence consists of several smaller interrelated military and corporate organisations.
-The two most significant organisations are the ADF, led by the Chief of the Defence Force who is Australia's senior military leader, and the DoD, managed by the Secretary of the Department of Defence who is a senior public servant accountable under the Public Governance, Performance and Accountability Act 2013.
+The two most significant organisations are the ADF, led by the Chief of the Defence Force, Australia's senior military leader, and the DoD, managed by the Secretary of the Department of Defence who is a senior public servant accountable under the Public Governance, Performance and Accountability Act 2013.

 In addition to the two primary organisations, a number of other entities are considered part of Defence: